devmount/sloth.css/docs/pages/utilities/effects.md

 ### Transformation

-To rotate an element, the `.rotate-*` classes can be used.
+To rotate an element, the `rotate-*` classes can be used.

 <div class="demo flex items-start gap-4">
   <div class="flex-col gap-2 items-center justify-center bg-muted p-4 rounded relative">